tsuriga/imgurArchiver-chrome/README.md

 * v1.1.0 layout fixing to match original appearance on imgur
 * v1.1.1 proper extension icon
 * v1.1.2 updated icon
-* v1.2.0 image resizing script bundled and ideas update
+* v1.2.0 image resizing script bundled
 * v1.2.1 style fixes and improved image resizing

-## TODO ##
-* v1.3.0 wrap into a real chrome extension

 ## IDEAS ##

 These are some of the ideas I might start working on if there's a need for them.
-If I do, I will put them under TODO header with a planned release version.
+If I do, I will put them under a TODO header with a planned release version.
 If you wish to develop this further, feel free to fork and either push pull requests or create your own version.